PetrochukM/HParams/README.md

 ### Track Hyperparameters

-Easily track your hyperparameters using tools like comet.ml
+Easily track your hyperparameters using tools like [Comet](comet.ml).

 ```
 from comet_ml import Experiment